Type 1 diabetes and sleep

 RLS can be caused by high blood glucose levels, thyroid disorders, and kidney problems – but smoking, too much caffeine or an iron deficiency are also causes.
 Regular exercise, massages or using a cold cloth on the area can help, or you may need some extra iron.

-Very low blood sugar levels can cause seizures.
-Most seizures happen at night (researchers say about three quarters of people have them) so you may not notice the warning signs when asleep.
+Very low blood sugar levels can cause seizures which often happen at night, so you may not notice the warning signs when asleep.

 Insulin pumps with continuous blood glucose monitoring can help reduce the risk of seizures from dangerous night-time lows.